The Cooloola Coast, part of Great Sandy National Park and most famously known for Rainbow Beach, is only an hour’s drive north of the Sunshine Coast.

 You can’t actually camp directly on Rainbow Beach but if you want to have a beach camping experience, you can camp along Teewah Beach (no facilities, bring your own toilet setup) or around Inskip Point (amenities available).

-Instead of camping directly on the beach, we decided to stay at the Freshwater camping area.
+Instead of camping directly on the beach, we have stayed at the Freshwater camping area.
 The weekend we were there was relatively quiet except for the steady morning and evening traffic of cars rolling in to use the toilets and shower facilities.
 I can only imagine how insane the traffic would be during school holidays given that Teewah Beach caters for some 2,000 campers and has no amenities!

 1. Be amazed – or not – by the coloured cliffs of Rainbow Beach

 Rainbow Beach is most famous for its coloured sands but to be honest, I was a bit disappointed.
-We did see some nice cliffs and sand swirls but I’m not sure I’d exactly describe them as coloured.
+There are some nice cliffs and sand swirls but I’m not sure I’d exactly describe them as coloured.

 2. Hike up to the lighthouse at Double Island Point

-At Double Island Point, we went for a relatively uninteresting walk except for the lighthouse at the top of the point and the view towards Teewah Beach.
-Since I love lighthouses, this was a nice surprise!
+At Double Island Point, you could go for a relatively uninteresting walk except for the lighthouse at the top of the point and the view towards Teewah Beach.
+Since I love lighthouses, it’s always a nice surprise to see one.